PerHenrikS/LispGo/README.md

 The purpose of this project is to better understand how languages work.
 I have been playing around with programming language implementation and wanted a somewhat easy language to implement.
-The ultimate goal for this project is to have a language complete enough that it is possible to implement a simple http server and host my own site on it.
+The ultimate goal for this project is to have a language complete enough to do the assignments in SICP (so original).

 ### Design choices